avraham-bernstein/adler32-redux/README.md

 ```

 For algorithmic simplicity (in order to use bit masking techniques), we will
-define the ideal block size at 2^13 bytes.
+define the ideal block size as 2^13 bytes.

 In the case where the block size n < 2^13, we need to find a Kn that will